Matlab Health and Socio-Economic Survey (MHSS)

 The ultimate objective of this survey effort was to enter into the public domain a new and unique microlevel data set for research on aging.
 In particular, these new data will support in-depth analysesnot possible with existing survey dataon interrelated topics having to do with life-cycle investments in the physical, economic, and social well-being of adults and the elderly.

 The MHSS data are available in a sub-file format in which subsections of the survey questionnaire are stored in separate data files.
 Each sample described above (Main, DNFS, Outmigrant, and Community/Provider) has its own set of data subfiles.
 The Main survey data subfiles begin with the prefix MHD; DNFS subfiles start with DNFS, and Outmigrant have the prefix MIG.
-The Community/Provider data has separate sets of subfiles for each provider type with the prefix identifying the provider type (THC, MBBS, FWC, TRPR, VDOC, PHAR, TBA, PRIM, and SEC); the community survey administered to village heads has subfiles begining with VLG.
+The Community/Provider data has separate sets of subfiles for each provider type with the prefix identifying the provider type (THC, MBBS, FWC, TRPR, VDOC, PHAR, TBA, PRIM, and SEC); the community survey administered to village heads has subfiles beginning with VLG.
 An MHSS bibliography is also available.

 The MHSS documentation consists of five separate documents, all of which are necessary in working with the MHSS data.